SoroushImanian/BlackBird/README.md

 ## 🗺️ Roadmap & Future Plans

-We are constantly working to improve XUI-Sync.
+We are constantly working to improve BlackBird.
 Here are some of the features planned for future releases:

 - [ ] **Advanced Obfuscation**: Implement advanced obfuscation for configuration files on the host to enhance security against GFW and prevent host discovery.
 - [ ] **VPS as a Destination**: Add the ability to use a Virtual Private Server (VPS) via SCP/SFTP as an alternative destination for storing configuration files, with full setup and management options.